Rosenquist, La Mere-Anderson emerge as next Golden Valley City Council members

 With 100% of the votes counted, Denise La Mere-Anderson and incumbent Gillian Rosenquist appear to have won their respective races for two open seats on the Golden Valley City Council.
-La Mere-Anderson will replace current councilmember Larry Fonnest in January.
+La Mere-Anderson will replace current Councilmember Larry Fonnest, who did not run for re-election, in January.

-As of 8:30 p.m., the unofficial results from the Secretary of State reported Rosenquist with 2,715 votes and La Mere-Anderson with 2,260 votes.
+As of 8:30 p.m., the unofficial results from the Secretary of State shows Rosenquist with 2,715 votes and La Mere-Anderson with 2,260 votes.
 Together, the two accounted for 53.7% of the vote.

 La Mere-Anderson is a human resources vice president and a member of the Golden Valley Human Services Commission.
 She ran on a “data-driven and human-centered approach” to city government, with plans to host “proactive” community listening sessions and ultimately improve the ties between the community and the city.